 • Believing your needs were selfish

-Your system is basically saying: “Wait — we’re not allowed to prioritise ourselves.
+Your system is basically saying: “Wait — we’re not allowed to prioritize ourselves.
 This is dangerous.”

 That doesn’t mean it is wrong.
 It means your internal wiring is catching up to your new reality.